Amicus (trade union): Organisation

-The supreme decision-making body of Amicus is its Policy Conference which convenes every two years.
-At other times, the National Executive Council, which meets every two months, is responsible for governance of the union.
-However, the General Secretary is empowered to make executive decisions in the periods between meetings of the NEC.
+The supreme decision-making body of Amicus was its Policy Conference, which convened every two years.
+At other times the National Executive Council, which met every two months, was responsible for governance of the union.
+However, the General Secretary was empowered to make executive decisions in the periods between meetings of the NEC.

-Amicus has a corporate office at 35 King Street in London's Covent Garden, and its main administrative centre, Hayes Court, is at Bromley in south-east London.
-The union runs two of its own colleges, Esher Place at Esher in Surrey and Quorn Grange at Loughborough in Leicestershire, and is a major user of Wortley Hall near Sheffield.
-A further facility, Whitehall College in Bishop's Stortford, Hertfordshire is currently inactive, following a survey which revealed the presence of large amounts of asbestos which will be expensive to remove.
+Amicus had a corporate office at 35 King Street in London's Covent Garden, and its main administrative centre, Hayes Court, is at Bromley in south-east London.
+The union ran two of its own colleges, Esher Place at Esher in Surrey, and Quorn Grange at Loughborough in Leicestershire, and was a major user of Wortley Hall near Sheffield.
+A further facility, Whitehall College in Bishop's Stortford, Hertfordshire, is currently inactive, following a survey which revealed the presence of large amounts of asbestos that would be expensive to remove.
 For many years Amicus also owned and operated its own Technical Training Department which was based at Cudham Hall in Kent.

-The union operates many other offices across Britain and Ireland to support activity in each of the union's 12 regions.
-The four unions forming Amicus each had a fully developed network of offices to support their own operations; there is an ongoing exercise to co-locate staff from geographically adjacent offices in order to reduce the property portfolio.
+The union operated many other offices across Britain and Ireland to support activity in each of the union's 12 regions.
+The four unions forming Amicus each had a fully developed network of offices to support their own operations; there was an ongoing exercise to co-locate staff from geographically adjacent offices in order to reduce the property portfolio.

 Sectors

-Amicus is primarily a sector-based union.
-The industrial sectors are responsible for electing the majority of National Executive Committee members, and have the right to submit the majority of motions to the Policy and Rules Conferences.
-The remainder of NEC positions are regional and women's seats.
+Amicus was primarily a sector-based union.
+The industrial sectors were responsible for electing the majority of National Executive Committee members, and had the right to submit the majority of motions to the Policy and Rules Conferences.
+The remainder of NEC positions were regional and women's seats.